Compare two cars

 Verdict

-SSangYong appears just a bit more reliable, although the difference is truly marginal.
+Land Rover appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Korean car offers significantly better overall protection, taking the lead here.
 From there things take a different direction, with Land Rover outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
 All together, there's not much more to say, in this case I wouldn't even consider anything but Land Rover.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.